mehul-anshumali/Internship_PhonePe/week1/TasksList.md

 # :dart: Week 1 Tasks Lists

-## Install VBox
+## :point_right: Install VBox
 Follow this detailed post to download and install Virtual Box on your system - :point_right: https://data-flair.training/blogs/install-virtualbox/

-## Download and Install Ubuntu Server Focal Fossia 20.04
+## :point_right: Download and Install Ubuntu Server Focal Fossia 20.04
 Follow this youtube tutorial to install Ubuntu Server 20.04 on your Virtual Box - :point_right: https://www.youtube.com/watch?v=XPqLGYUpGQA

-## Create users who are a part of internship.
+## :point_right: Create users who are a part of internship.
 Create a group named 'intern' and add users to that group.
 To create a user or add a new user, enter the following command in your shell
 ```
 sudo adduser <username>